The need for new approaches to mental health

 Championing prevention and early intervention

-By promoting approaches that target root causes and risk factors, we aim to reduce the long-term impact of mental health conditions and ease the pressure on crisis services like the NHS.
+By promoting approaches that target key risk factors and root causes, we aim to reduce the long-term impact of mental health conditions and ease the pressure on crisis services like the NHS.

-Together, these efforts aim to improve outcomes for young people – from childhood early adolescence through to young early adulthood – and build a future where mental health care starts earlier, works better, and reaches more people.
+Together, these efforts aim to improve outcomes for young people – from fetal development, to childhood and adolescence, through to young adulthood – and build a future where mental health care starts earlier, works better – from prevention to treatment – and reaches more people.

 Scroll to Top